-- 3.1 This section sets out the waste management processes to be undertaken at the soil washing facility only. - 3.2 The site operates as a soil washing facility for non-hazardous waste streams to produce recycled aggregate and soil substitutes.
+- 3.1 This section sets out the waste management processes to be undertaken at the soil washing facility only. - 3.2 The site operates as a soil washing facility for inert and non-hazardous waste streams to produce recycled aggregate and soil substitutes.
 Operations also include the external storage, crushing, screening and grading of inert waste. - 3.3 Schedule 1 details the operating processes and Schedule 2 the accepted wastes.
-Schematic 1 presents the soil washing process flow diagram and drawing 213461/D/004B shows the process diagram plan.
+Schematic 1 presents the soil washing process flow diagram and drawing 223212/D/004B shows the detailed site layout.